Confounding error costs Phillies in 8-4 loss to Braves

 TRAINER’S ROOM

-Acuña was scratched with right quadriceps tightness about 90 minutes for the first pitch.
-He awoke Wednesday feeling sore and tested out his leg running on the field before deciding against playing.
-Travis Demeritte took Acuña’s place in the field and batted ninth.
-Albies moved into Acuña’s leadoff spot in the batting order.
+Acuña has a grade 1 strain in his right quadriceps and will likely miss his second straight game on Thursday.
+He was scratched from the lineup about 90 minutes for the first pitch.
+He awoke Wednesday feeling tightness in his leg and tested it out running the bases before deciding against playing.
+Brian Snitker said he is day-to-day.

 UP NEXT